WRansohoff/nmigen_cpu_test/README.md

 ["Computation Structures" course website](https://computationstructures.org/)

-The .1x course mostly covers the background of how digital circuit design works at a high level, but the last few modules cover basic pipelining and describes a simple ALU.
+The .1x course mostly covers the background of how digital circuit design works at a high level, but the last few modules cover basic pipelining and describes a [simple ALU.](https://github.com/WRansohoff/nmigen_alu_test)

-The .2x course looks like it covers the design of a more complete SoC (which is implemented here).
-It uses an educational RISC ISA which the course calls the "Beta ISA".
+The .2x course covers the design of a more complete SoC, which I'm trying to implement here.
+It uses an educational RISC ISA, and the edX course has named it the "Beta processor".

 # Usage